Apply now and start September 2020

 The number of jobs in the UK Digital sector has risen 17% in the last 6 years, nearly twice the UK average growth rate of 9% (DCMS 2018).
 This growth is expected to continue into the future.
 The UK government is supporting this growth with a number of funding initiatives and strategic interventions including R&D funding, emergent technology support and supporting digital business and start-ups.

-SQA Advanced Higher Year 2 Entry: BB to include either Computer Science and Maths.
+- SQA Advanced Higher Year 2 Entry: BB to include either Computer Science or Maths.
 English at National 5 grade C or above if not held at Higher.

 We welcome applications from those with equivalent qualifications to those stated, including SVQs/NVQs, access programmes and overseas qualifications.
 Applications from students with non-standard qualifications or work experience will be considered on an individual basis.